parallaxinc/parallaxinc.github.io/README.md

 Make a nice, preferably markdown-formatted README for your project.
 It's rendered to the page HTML so you want it to look good.

+The site builder will attempt to pull the README from the default branch in your repository.

 #### Step 2: Add a `site.yml` config to your project root

 Add an absolute link to your project logo: